Click Here for Village Hall booking details

 The Hall, built in 1907, has been extensively modernized, refurbished and extended in recent years with financial help from the Lottery Fund, Sport England, Local Authorities and charities, to provide a Community Centre that has excellent kitchen facilities and an area that is just large enough for a badminton court.
 (Click for layout plan ).
 Easily mountable sections can be put together to form platforms or a full stage across the northern end of the Hall and more substantial stage sections can be hired at extra cost.
 Given the access to the adjoining sports changng rooms it is possible to mount plays, musicals or pantomimes without difficulty.

 The external parts were repainted in 2013 and the interior of the Hall was redecorated in 2015.
 There are changing rooms and showers for cricket and football, on the nearby playing fields, and off-road parking for 25 or so cars.

-The latest improvement, in 2016, is the installation of new radiators and ceiling fans, which force warm air back down into the Hall instead of allowing it to escape upwards, thereby maintaining a uniform heat and ensuring that the building heats up rapidly.
+In 2016, we installed new radiators and ceiling fans, which force warm air back down into the Hall instead of allowing it to escape upwards, thereby maintaining a uniform heat and ensuring that the building heats up rapidly.